Roche respects and proactively supports Human Rights.

 All allegations are taken seriously and are objectively investigated.
 If the allegation is substantiated, we take appropriate remedial measures.

-• We conducted 69 sustainability audits (SSAVs) at supplier sites (26 in Europe, 30 in APAC, 7 in North America and 6 in LATAM).
+We conducted 118 sustainability audits (SSAVs) at supplier sites (41 in EMEA, 62 in APAC, 6 in North America and 9 in LATAM).

-• Each of the 69 suppliers were required to establish and make progress on a formal corrective action plan (find an example).
+Each of the 69 suppliers were required to establish and make progress on a formal corrective action plan.

 This website contains information on products which is targeted to a wide range of audiences and could contain product details or information otherwise not accessible or valid in your country.
 Please be aware that we do not take any responsibility for accessing such information which may not comply with any legal process, regulation, registration or usage in the country of your origin.